kqyao/Simple_Shell/README.md

 [ ] 11.2.
 Extend 11.1 to support requirement 5 and subtasks 7.1 to 7.3;
 [ ] 11.3.
 Extend 11.2 in the case of incomplete quotes (e.g. Input echo "de, hit enter and input cd");
 [ ] 11.4.
 Extend 11.3 to support requirements 5 and 7, together with subtask 10.3;
-12. Wait for the command to be completed when encountering >, <, or j:
+12. Wait for the command to be completed when encountering >, <, or |:
 [x] 12.1.
 Support requirements 4 and 5 together with subtasks 7.1 to 7.3;
 [ ] 12.2.
 Extend 12.1 to support requirement 11